By Marika Sboros

 These gene pathways exist in all of us, he says.
 They are “ready to participate in protecting, enhancing, and even restoring brain functionality”.

 Berger effectively “harvests our most highly regarded scientific research to create an empowering, user-friendly game plan”.
-It is one that “rewrites our health destiny as it relates to the brain”.
+It is one that “rewrites our health destiny as it relates to the brain”, Perlmutter says.

-The lack of progress is “discouraging and disheartening”, Berger says.
-Consequently, the best advice doctors and therapists offer is to “keep the mind active” by having new hobbies, doing crossword or Sudoku puzzles or learning foreign languages.
+The lack of progress in drugs to treat the condition is one factor that motivated Berger to write the book.
+That lack is both “discouraging and disheartening”, she says.
+And consequently, the best advice doctors and therapists have to offer is to “keep the mind active” by having new hobbies, doing crossword or Sudoku puzzles or learning foreign languages.

-To imply that crosswords and Sudoku puzzles can prevent something as devastating as Alzheimer’s is “irresponsible and downright insulting”.
+To imply that crosswords and Sudoku puzzles can prevent something as devastating as Alzheimer’s is “irresponsible and downright insulting”, Berger says.

-Alzheimer’s and its precursor, mild cognitive impairment (MCI), are multifactorial conditions that require multifactorial solutions.
-“The disease process is complex,” she writes.
+Alzheimer’s and its precursor, mild cognitive impairment (MCI), are complex, multifactorial conditions that require multifactorial solutions, she writes.
 However, that doesn’t mean potential solutions must be equally complex.

 Solutions require understanding the biochemical and physiological aberrations underlying brain changes that result in Alzheimer’s and MCI.
 Thereafter, solutions become “self-evident and quite elegant”, she says.

-She takes readers on a remarkable journey in this book.
-She has divided it into four sections.
+Berger takes readers on a remarkable journey of four paths in this.
 The first is an exploration of the metabolic origins of Alzheimer’s disease.

-Berger makes crucial connections between modern diet and lifestyle and how Alzheimer’s develops and addresses key factors.
+She makes crucial connections between modern diet and lifestyle and how Alzheimer’s develops and addresses key factors.
 These include brain fuel metabolism and chronically elevated insulin levels from excess sugar and carbohydrate intake.
-She explains why dementia diseases have become common.
-And why doctors call dementia type 3 diabetes because of the documented link with diet.
+She also explains why dementia diseases have become common and why doctors call dementia type 3 diabetes – because of the documented link with diet.

-Berger devotes the second section of the book to nutrition to restore healthy cognition.
+She devotes the second section of the book to nutrition to restore healthy cognition.
 The third looks at lifestyle factors, such as stress, exercise and sleep and brain function.
-She also looks at intermittent fasting to “clean house” and boost the brain’s best fuel sources – ketones.
+She also looks at intermittent fasting to “clean house” and boost the brain’s best fuel sources, known as ketones.

 The final section is a “roadmap” for readers to steer clear of Alzheimer’s.
 Prevention is, after all, always so much better than cure.

-Her book is the best weapon against doctors and dietitians who believe that lifestyle can’t prevent or treat Alzheimer’s effectively.
-However, my concern about this book is that those doctors and dietitians won’t read it.
+Her book is not just for the layperson.
+It is also for doctors and dietitians who believe that lifestyle can’t prevent or treat Alzheimer’s effectively.
+Therefore, my only concern about this book is that those doctors and dietitians won’t read it.